PaLeroy/phd_defense/talk.md

 It does not know:

-- Taking the third action will change the state to (B, 1),
+- Taking the third action will change the state to (A, 2),

 --
 count: false

-- The reward arriving in (B, 1) is 0.
+- The reward arriving in (A, 2) is 0.

 --
 count: false